microsoft/Partner-Center-Labs/README.md

 ## Available Labs

 ### [Azure Utilization](labs/HOL.AzureUtilization/README.md)
-Though this lab we will examine how to use the SDK to obtain Azure utilization records and combine them with rate card information.
+In this lab, we will examine how to use the SDK to obtain Azure utilization records and combine them with rate card information.

 # Contributing